Trilby (1915 film): Reception

 The film did not receive great reviews.
 Variety said Wilton Lackey's performance as Svengali was "a distinct disappointment", opining that the actor "ludicrously underplayed" the role and was too overweight for the part, a fact made even more obvious by the producers putting him in clothes that were too small for him.
 They also felt Clara Kimball Young was too old for the part (she was 25 at the time).
 Critics over the years have regarded the 1923 film version to be superior, according to author and critic Christopher Workman.

 Censorship

 Consistent with the novel, the film shows Trilby while modeling in the nude, but only from the back in two long shots shown as stills on intertitles.
 In other modeling shots, her nudity is implied, an artist's easel blocking direct views.
 Although nudity in film in 1915 was rare, often sensational, and typically cut by censors, the National Board of Motion Picture Censorship passed the film.
 As the Board's decisions were nonbinding, censorship boards in cities and states with stricter rules were still free to cut these scenes.

 Preservation

-A complete copy of Trilby is held in the George Eastman House Motion Picture Collection and it has been released on DVD.
+A complete copy of Trilby is held in the George Eastman Museum Motion Picture Collection and it has been released on DVD.